193.461 Agricultural lands; classification and assessment; mandated eradication or quarantine program; natural disasters.

-(5) For the purpose of this section, the term “agricultural purposes” includes, but is not limited to, horticulture; floriculture; viticulture; forestry; dairy; livestock; poultry; bee; pisciculture, if the land is used principally for the production of tropical fish; aquaculture, including algaculture; sod farming; and all forms of farm products as defined in s.
+(5) For the purpose of this section, the term “agricultural purposes” includes, but is not limited to, horticulture; floriculture; viticulture; forestry; dairy; livestock; poultry; bee; pisciculture, if the land is used principally for the production of tropical fish; aquaculture as defined in s.
+597.0015; algaculture; sod farming; and all forms of farm products as defined in s.
 823.14(3) and farm production.

 (6)(a) In years in which proper application for agricultural assessment has been made and granted pursuant to this section, the assessment of land shall be based solely on its agricultural use.
 The property appraiser shall consider the following use factors only:

 1. The quantity and size of the property;

 3. The present market value of the property as agricultural land;